 Each quarter we evaluate the coverage that we get for all of our clients at both a client level (quarterly reports) and an agency level.
-This helps us see trends what’s working in SaaS media relations, and what isn’t driving value for our clients.
+This helps us see trends in what’s working in SaaS media relations, and what isn’t driving value for our clients.
 Based on coverage from March to Dec.
 2018 for our B2B tech clients, we were able to glean some interesting trends.

-- Coverage is typically distributed in the same way each quarter – 50 percent news, 25 percent contributed content and about 25 percent interviews and quotes included from client subject matter experts.
+- Coverage is typically distributed in the same way each quarter – 50 percent news, 25 percent contributed content and about 25 percent included interviews and quotes from client subject matter experts.
 After assessing this data, we can confidently advise our clients to expect this mix of company news and thought leadership.

 - News only drove half of the coverage for our clients.
 This category encompasses everything the State of Local Search research from our client Moz to a big product launch from our client Moogsoft.
 And it only includes actual articles written by media, not press release pickups from paid wire services — that’s not coverage.
 Many companies believe company news is the only way to earn coverage.
 But, with the right agency partner and SaaS media relations program, this isn’t true.
 While half our coverage comes from client news, the other half comes from thought leadership.

 - Predictive statements get coverage.
 In Q4, pitching our clients for predictions pieces was an agency-wide focus.
 We offered commentary on everything from VR in the military to AI in ITOps.
 Those efforts earned 75 pieces of coverage on these topics for our clients.
 Nearly 90 percent of coverage included quotes from thought leaders.
 And, 70 percent included backlinks.
 The takeaway?
 Year-end predictions can yield big results for B2B brands with something to say.